microbiome/microbiome/vignettes/Data.md

 ## Example data sets

-This page shows how to import HITChip data in R, how to convert HITChip data into phyloseq format, and how to load some published example data sets for microbiome analyses in R. For further microbiome data sets in phyloseq format, check [this](http://joey711.github.io/phyloseq/download-microbio.me.html).

-For examples on preprocessing the data (filtering, subsetting etc.), see the [preprocessing tutorial](Preprocessing.md).
+This page shows how to import microbiome profiling data into phyloseq format and to load some published example data sets in R. For further microbiome data sets in phyloseq format, check [this](http://joey711.github.io/phyloseq/download-microbio.me.html).
+For data preprocessing (filtering, subsetting etc.), see the [preprocessing tutorial](Preprocessing.md).

 ### HITChip Atlas data

 Data from [Lahti et al. Nat.
 Comm.
 5:4344, 2014](http://www.nature.com/ncomms/2014/140708/ncomms5344/full/ncomms5344.html) contains large-scale profiling of 130 genus-like taxa across 1006 normal western adults.
 Some subjects have also short time series.
 This data set is available in [Data Dryad](http://doi.org/10.5061/dryad.pk75d).
-[Downloading the HITChip Atlas in R phyloseq format](Atlas.md):
+[Download the HITChip Atlas in R phyloseq format](Atlas.md):

 ```r